How I (Anyone can) Make Money in The Market

 The answer lies in understanding that prices are likely to stay within the current quicker trading range for just a little while, but more likely to stay within the next broader trading range and even more likely to stay within the next longer timeframe, and so on.
 All this channel shifting up and down is very likely to stay within the broadest trading range (between Major Support and Resistance, which is often close to the 52-Week highs and lows seen on a monthly chart and some weekly charts).
 We can exploit this fact when we are forced to scale in.
 We can manage our cash reserve and the deployment of that cash to leverage our rate of return as market prices naturally wander through the various timeframes.
 Take quicker trading range profits when you can and work to earn whatever (potentially bigger) profits Mr. Market will offer up in bigger trading ranges when you must.
 Professionals perpetually work the market they see in the security they specialize in.
 They play to their strengths, skills and abilities that can be grown and leveraged.
 This is a big professional value investor's insight.
 (Note that it is far easier to learn how to do this, to become and retain CPT status in bigger, slower timeframes.)

 Professional investors prefer to scale in and out as market conditions evolve.
 Like them and all DCA Savers, be a factional buyer at current prices and a bigger buyer at bigger discount prices.
 Professional investors prefer to buy a little in the lower half of the current trading range and to buy more in the lower half of the next broader trading range when given better discount prices.
 Patiently waiting for prices to recover in the current or next longer timeframe.
 Using LIFO or Assigned/Specific Lot accounting, be a fractional seller at current premium prices when you have an above average profit to harvest or a bigger seller whenever it looks like the market is likely to take back an acceptable profit in that size.
-Thus, supporting our primary and secondary goals above.
+Thus, supporting our Primary and Secondary Objectives above.
 Learn how to profitably work the market we see.
 But never forget that one of the most profitable trading and investing skills is to just sit on our hands.
 Take comfort in the fact that we're being paid to wait for better prices.
 Find the right balance between action and inaction given current market conditions.
 When given better prices, scale in and out, thus converting the single buy-low and sell-high trades into two averages that can be managed and optimized.

 Many professional values investor specialize in one or just a few investments (Rule #2 above), and they, as noted above, scale in and out based on market conditions and the amount of available cash they have to invest in that security.
 When cash levels are high, they don't need to see much of a discount to buy a little (because you need to be in it to win it, to earn the current market rate of return).
 But as the cash reserve goes down, they need to see bigger-and-bigger discounts to justify an additional commitment of capital.
 We can learn how to work (convert a near-term paper loss) into an acceptable longer-term profit; and in time, we can learn how to grow our capital at an above-average rate of return (Rule #4 below).
 When we are first starting out and while our capital base is low, only trade in longer-term trading ranges.
 This is going to require a lot of patience and persistence.
 But in time, the size of our capital base will grow, and so will our ability to see and work quicker (smaller) channels.
 Because picking tops and bottoms is so hard, we simply must average (scale) in as prices approach the likely bottom of the current and next broader trading range, and average back out as our prior buys yield above average or at least acceptable results.
 This is not that hard to do.
 But this will require a lot of patience, which may be hard to do initially.
 This is a skill that anyone can master.
 Just do your analysis, trade planning, and learn from the results.
 We must learn how to work whatever market we get.
 Only buy low, at timeframe relative discount prices, and then hold and work the position until you've earned a market appropriate profit.
 Do whatever it takes to maintain CPT status.
 This approach can require a considerable amount of patience and self-disciple, and that is why we need to focus on a few investments that can survive volatile markets and that will pay us to hold.
 This is true professional investment wisdom.